-If you are like me, you’ve had some disappointing phone calls with your private loan lender when you tried to get some assistance making your payment.
-Fortunately, if you know exactly who to talk to and exactly what to ask for, you can get Sallie Mae (and other private lenders) to lower your monthly payments and your interest rate.
+If you’re like me, you’ve had some disappointing experiences trying to get assistance making your private loan payment more affordable.
+Fortunately, if you know exactly who to talk to and what to ask for, you might get Sallie Mae (and other private lenders) to lower your monthly payments and interest rate.

-I stumbled upon this approach while helping another borrower whose private loan was in a delinquent status.
-Sallie Mae was calling daily and this borrower, lets call him Fred, could not afford his payments.
-When I called Sallie Mae on behalf of Fred, I was transferred immediately to their collections department.
-I quickly learned that these are the people you want to talk to in order to get actual help.
+I stumbled upon this approach while helping another borrower whose private loan was delinquent.
+Sallie Mae was calling daily.
+This borrower, let’s call him Fred, could not afford his payments, however.
+When I called Sallie Mae on Fred’s behalf, they immediately transferred me to their collections department.
+I quickly learned that these are the people you want to talk to in order to get real help.
 They have far more authority to help than the typical customer service person.

-Fred had missed months worth of payments and had a back due balance of thousands.
-I explained that there was no way for Fred to make this payment anytime soon.
+Fred had missed months’ worth of payments, with a back-due balance of thousands of dollars.
+I explained there was no way for Fred to afford the payments they were seeking.
 The collections person at Sallie Mae was able to do two things for Fred.
-First, they lowered his interest rate from almost 15% to 3%.
-Second, to address the large outstanding balance issue, we agreed that if Fred made 6 monthly payments at the new low rate, hs back due amount would be set to zero and they would inform all the major credit bureaus that Fred was current.
+First, they addressed the monthly payment.
+They lowered his interest rate from almost 15% to 3%.
+Second, they addressed the sizeable outstanding balance.
+We agreed that Fred would make six monthly payments at the new low rate.
+If he did this, they would set his back-due amount to zero and inform the major credit bureaus that Fred’s account was current.

-Upon learning all of this information I called Sallie Mae to see if I could get the interest rate lowered on my loan that was not delinquent.
-I spoke with a customer service rep who told me that all she could to was lower my interest rate by .25% if I signed up for automatic bank withdrawals.
-She also said she would accept payments of interest only at my current 13%.
-This was what I had been told before and it really isn’t helpful at making a meaningful dent in student loan debt.
+Upon learning this information, I called Sallie Mae to see if they would lower the interest rate on my non-delinquent loan.
+I first spoke with a base-level customer service representative.
+She told me that all she could do was reduce my interest rate by .25% if I signed up for automatic bank withdrawals.
+She also said she could alternatively accept “interest only” payments at my current 13% rate.
+These were the same options Sallie Mae gave me in my prior interactions with them.
+These options aren’t helpful at making a meaningful dent in student loan debt, though.

-Then I asked her about the “rate reduction plan.”
-She said she couldn’t do that and that I would have to talk with the collections people.
-I explained to collections that though my payment was current, at its current rate I feared I would become delinquent.
+So I then asked her about the “rate reduction plan.”
+She said she couldn’t do that and that I would have to talk to the collections department.
+I explained to collections that, although my payment was current, I feared I would become delinquent at its current interest rate.
 I said I wanted to enroll in the “rate reduction program” and be proactive to avoid delinquency.
 They accepted this rationale and proceeded to start my enrollment in the program.
-Ultimately, I was unsuccessful because I had a co-signer on that loan who exceeded the income level to participate.
-However, after sharing this advice with others, I can confirm that even if you are current on your loan, using this approach as I did, you can get your payment and interest rate lowered.